NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 (c) Period of measurement.

-(1) Annual receipts of a concern that has been in business for three or more completed fiscal years means the **total receipts of the concern over its most recently completed three fiscal years divided by three**.
+(1) (1) Except for the Business Loan, Disaster Loan, Surety Bond Guarantee, and Small Business Investment Company (SBIC) Programs, annual receipts of a concern that has been in business for 5 or more completed fiscal years means the **total receipts of the concern over its most recently completed 5 fiscal years divided by 5**.

 (d) Annual receipts of affiliates.